awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 1. In the navigation pane, choose **Databases**\.

-1. Choose the RDS for PostgreSQL DB instance that you want to use as the source for your Aurora read replica, and choose **Create Aurora read replica** for **Actions**\.
+1. Choose the RDS for PostgreSQL DB instance that you want to use as the source for your Aurora read replica\.
+For **Actions**, choose **Create Aurora read replica**\.
 ![\[Create Aurora read replica\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/Aurorapgres-migrate.png)

 1. Choose the DB cluster specifications that you want to use for the Aurora read replica, as described in the following table\.